Last Updated: July 27, 2024

 Getty Images

 In 1994, Hewett recorded "Christmas Will Return" for the Disney holiday film "The Santa Clause."
-He recorded the song with singer Brenda Russel.
+He recorded the song with singer Brenda Russell.
 He returned to recording his own music in 1995 with the album "It's Time."
 He then spent much of his time working with other artists and providing guest vocals for their albums.
-He worked with artists like Joe Sample, Brian Culbertson, and George Duke.
-In 2000, the group The Rippingtons featured Hewett on their track "I Found Heaven" which appeared on the album "Life in the Tropics."
-The following year, in 2001, Hewett recorded his first full Gospel album called "The Journey."
-The next year, he released another Gospel album called "The Journey Live: From the Heart."
+Howard worked with artists like Joe Sample, Brian Culbertson, and George Duke.
+In 2000, the group The Rippingtons featured Hewett on their track "I Found Heaven," which appeared on the album "Life in the Tropics."
+The following year, in 2001, Howard recorded his first full gospel album, "The Journey."
+The next year, he released another gospel album called "The Journey Live: From the Heart."

 Personal Life